apollographql/apollo-client/docs/source/development-testing/static-typing.md

 }
 ```

-## Typing Render Prop Components
+## Typing Render Prop components

-To type your render prop components, you'll first define a GraphQL query using the generated `gql()` function (from `src/__generated__/gql`).
+To type render prop components, you'll first define a GraphQL query using the generated `gql` function (from `src/__generated__/gql`).
 This creates a type for that query and its variables, which you can then pass to your `Query` component:

 ```tsx
 import { gql, AllPeopleQuery, AllPeopleQueryVariables } from '../src/__generated__/gql';